 For those who don’t know what it is: it’s a huge, unlimited hard drive in the sky for your data.
-The only limit is that each file size, the maximum size a file can be, is five terabytes.
+The only limit is that of file size; the maximum size a file can be is five terabytes.

-The amazing thing about Google Drive is that it works with all the different file formats, not just Google stuff, Microsoft OpenOffice, Adobe, whatever.
+The amazing thing about Google Drive is that it works with all the different file formats, not just Google stuff.
+It works with Microsoft OpenOffice, Adobe, whatever.

-Whatever you have, or just big, big, big files of data, you can upload them here, and it becomes very, very easy to share, and it’s available on different devices.
+Whatever you have, or just big, big, big files of data, you can upload them here, it becomes very easy to share, and it’s available on different devices.

-But the great thing about Drive is that it’s easy to share.
-And the scary thing about Drive is that it’s easy to share.
+Now, the great thing about Drive is that it’s easy to share.
+But, the scary thing about Drive is also that it’s easy to share.

-Now with the strict permissions, I can invite individual users within my company to have access to that.
-And I can have them view it.
+Now, with the strict permissions, I can invite individual users within my company to have access to that.
+I can have them view it.
 I can have them edit it.
 I can have them collaborate it.

-And all these things are there, and I can actually put information rights management on it.
+All these things are there and I can actually put information rights management on it.
 This is a problem Google has been trying to solve in IT for a long time.
 So I want IRM.
 I want to be able to prevent people from copying, downloading, or printing this information.